Lordva/Download_manager/README.md

 ## Installation

-To use the script juste clone the repo.
+To use the script just clone the repo.
 ```
 git clone https://github.com/Lordva/Download_manager